-Senior Lecturer in English and Digital Humanities - Communication and Media
+Reader in Digital Cultural Heritage - Communication and Media

 Dr Lise Jaillant’s research combines traditional archival work and new digital approaches to explore the challenge of accessibly preserving contemporary records for future generations.
 The digital revolution is having a huge impact on archive collections – emails are replacing letters; photographs are in the cloud, not albums; many journals and magazines are web-based; government and public records are compiled digitally...
 Privacy, copyright or technical issues restrict access to most of these born-digital records – raising significant questions about how to make them permanently accessible.
 Lise is currently leading two international initiatives – AURA and AEOLIAN – exploring ways to unlock "dark" digital archives – and the role of AI in opening them up – without violating privacy and copyright.

 To write the cultural history of the recent past, we need access to born-digital collections including email archives.
 This gives rise to a host of issues around privacy and copyright as well as several technical questions – not least the role of AI for researchers and in selecting relevant documents.

 Archives comprise historically significant documents.
 They tell stories and provide evidence – helping to increase our understanding of the past and how it relates to the present.
 Unlike secondary sources, archival sources give direct access to our past.
 Ensuring that they are universally accessible is important to us all because, without them, we risk losing a huge part of our collective memory.

 Archives – both traditional and digital – are my passion, and I am fascinated by digital transformations as well as their impact on users.
 I have a particular interest in born-digital archives, including those relating to publishers and the wider literary world.